 Congratulations.
 You’ve made it to March, Mother Nature’s transition month.
 Soon we will close the book on winter fun and “spring” ahead to a season of rejuvenation and cultural celebration.

-No sooner does March receive the seasonal baton from February than we on Long Island begin the countdown to the official arrival of spring, which, for the record, is 12:15 p.m. on Tuesday, March 20.
+No sooner does March receive the seasonal baton from February than we on Long Island begin the countdown to the official arrival of spring, which, for the record, is 5:58pm on Wednesday, March 20.
 Not soon enough?

 So here are our picks for the best family entertainment options in this final month of winter.
-As always, check out our Events Calendar for more opportunities as they emerge.
+As always, check out our events calendar for more opportunities as they emerge.

 In the meantime, sign up for our FREE newsletters to get posts like this delivered to your inbox.
 There’s so much to do in March, you just might need them.

-St. Patrick’s Day Parades — Islandwide
+St. Patrick’s Day Parades and Celebrations — Islandwide

 All month long

-Trout Unlimited Fishing Clinics — Oakdale
+Trout Unlimited Fishing Clinic — Oakdale

 In this traditional March event, kids 3 and older can learn to fly fish at Connetquot River State Park with the help of Trout Unlimited experts.